Investing tax-efficiently

 • There was a six percentage point jump in the main rate of corporation tax from April 2023.

-• From April 2023, the starting point for additional rate tax (top rate in Scotland) has been cut by nearly £25,000 to £125,140.
+• Since April 2023, the starting point for additional rate tax (top rate in Scotland) has been £125,140, nearly £25,000 below the previous (frozen) level.

-• In Scotland a further 1% was added to the higher and top rates from 2023/24, taking them to 42% and 47%.
+• In Scotland a further 1% was added to the higher and top rates from 2023/24 and another 1% to top rate in 2024/25, taking them to 42% and 48%.
+Scotland also saw the introduction of a new 45% ‘advanced rate’ of tax for income between £75,000 and £125,400 in 2024/25.

 • The taxation of dividends is now much less generous than when the current structure was introduced in 2016/17.